zohar-p/zohar-p/README.md

 I am a Fullstack Web Developer with a passion for programming, I like tackling complex issues and turning them into simple and elegant solutions.
 I am fascinated with how real-world problems can be modeled into software and I enjoy solving them with neatly structured, self-explaining code.
 I believe that deeply understanding the product and the business is key to produce efficient software solutions and making the customer happy.

-I strive for constant improvement and I'm exceptionally self-disciplined, which results in a natural ability to teach myself new things quickly.
-Upon looking at my next work position, my first priority is to further develop my technical and soft skills.
-I see myself working in a highly professional environment with skillfull people to share knowledge with.

 I'm a big fan of Eric Evans (DDD), Uncle Bob (Clean Architecture) and Martin Fowler (Refactoring).